Certification process

 Tool submission and certification

 In phases 3 through 5, Digital River performs manual and automated validations of your tool in the PTE test site.
-We also help you resolve any defects and compliance issues before you proceed any further in the certification process.
+We also help you resolve any defects and compliance issues before proceeding further in the certification process.

 The following provides a high-level overview of these three phases: